Targeting of political opponents and civil society under the second Trump administration: Persecutions of political opponents

 By late 2025, Trump loyalists increasingly alleged without evidence a "Grand Conspiracy" against Trump involving a supposed cabal of Democrats and "deep state" operatives led by Barack Obama that sought to destroy Trump dating back to his 2016 campaign.
-Promoted by Trump and his supporters, the narrative emerged in a widening federal investigation by Trump-appointed U.S. attorney Jason Reding Quiñones, who issued of over two dozen subpeonas including individuals such as James R. Clapper Jr., Peter Strzok and Lisa Page.
+Promoted by Trump and his supporters, the narrative emerged in a widening federal investigation by Trump-appointed U.S. attorney Jason Reding Quiñones, who issued over two dozen subpoenas including individuals such as James R. Clapper Jr., Peter Strzok, and Lisa Page.
 The inquiry was transferred to Quiñones after veteran prosecutor David Metcalf reportedly struggled to advance a previous case that was viewed as weak by current and former department officials against ex-CIA chief John Brennan.
+Trump loyalist and former Trump campaign lawyer Joe diGenova was later placed in charge of the investigation after the departure of career prosecutor Maria Medetis who objected to moving forward with the charges.